Structure of the Book

 - Religiosity in Egypt – What did the Israelites know of Hashem before the Exodus?
 Did they keep a distinct lifestyle in Egypt, or had they acculturated into their surroundings?
 See Religious Identity in Egypt and The Exodus Narrative and the Four Children.9

-- Doubts – Did the nation willingly follow Moshe and Hashem out of Egypt, or were some hesitant to venture into the unknown and take on the responsibilities of Judaism?
+- Doubts – Did the nation willingly follow Moshe and Hashem out of Egypt, or did some of them hesitate to venture into the unknown and take on the responsibilities of Judaism?
 See A Three Day Journey, The Roundabout Route, and The Exodus Narrative and the Four Children.

 - Marah – The nation's first stop in the Wilderness after attaining freedom is Marah.
 Here, we are told, the people received "חֹק וּמִשְׁפָּט".
 What were the first lessons that Hashem wanted to instill in the nascent nation?
 How did these help them develop as both a people and in their relationship with Hashem?
 See Miracles and Mitzvot at Marah.

-- Wilderness wanderings - In the nation's first months in the Wilderness they encounter both lack of food and water and attacks by enemies, but also God's miraculous assistance.
-Do these instill faith or remove it?10
+- Wilderness wanderings – During the nation's first months in the Wilderness, they encounter both lack of food and water and attacks by enemies, but also God's miraculous assistance.
+Did these events instill faith or diminish it?10

-- Revelation – What was the experience of revelation like?
-Did the entire nation hear all ten Dibrot directly from Hashem or did Moshe act as intermediary for either some or all of the experience?
-What would be the purpose of a middle-man?
+- Revelation – What was the experience of revelation at Sinai like?
+Did the entire nation hear the entire Decalogue directly from Hashem or did Moshe act as intermediary for either part or all of the experience?
+What would be the purpose of having an intermediary?
 How would either scenario have affected the people's later belief and observance?
 For elaboration, see The Decalogue: Direct From Hashem or Via Moshe?

 - The Decalogue – Why were these ten statements chosen to be the ones revealed by Hashem to the nation at Sinai?

 - Sin of the Golden Calf – All relationships have their ups and downs, and Israel and Hashem are no exception.
-Shortly after receiving the Decalogue the people appear to revert back to idolatry, as they build a Golden Calf.
+Shortly after receiving the Decalogue, the people appear to revert back to idolatry when they make a Golden Calf.
 What prompts them to do so?
 Did they really try to replace God so soon after the Revelation at Sinai?
 How could Aharon have been a part of such a rite?
 See Sin of the Golden Calf.